Marko Milun: Amateur boxing

 He took part in the 2019 European Games.
 He beat Clemente Russo in the first round of the tournament by a dominant unanimous decision.
 In the second round he beat Alexei Zavatin by unanimous decision.
 He beat Mikheil Bakhtidze by technical decision in the quarterfinals, and faced Viktor Vykhryst in the semifinals.
 Vykhryst won the bout by TKO.
 Milun fought in the 2019 AIBA World Boxing Championships.
-He managed to beat Jeamie Tshikeva in the Ro16, before losing by a first round knockout in the quarter finals to Richard Torrez.
+He managed to beat Jeamie Tshikeva in the Ro16, before losing by a first round knockout in the quarter-finals to Richard Torrez.

 Milun took part in the 2020 Istvan Bocskai Memorial tournament.
 He beat Christophe Bernier by TKO, and won decision against Nikolay Demich and Damir Toybay to advance to the finals, where he faced Mourad Aliev.
 He beat Aliev by split decision.
 In October 2020, Milun participated in the 2.
 Grand Prix Zagreb.
 In the semifinals, he won a unanimous decision against Mirko Carbotti.
 He advanced to the finals, where he won a unanimous decision against Ivan Veryasov.
 In December 2020, Milun fought in the 2020 Cologne Boxing World Cup.
 He faced Nelvie Tiafack in the quarterfinals, and lost by majority decision (27:30, 30:27, 30:27, 29:28, 29:28).

 On February 24, 2021, Milun fought Mehmetcan Isik in the quarterfinal bout of the Strandja tournament held in Sofia, Bulgaria.
-He was knocked down by the Turikish fighter 15 seconds into the bout.
+He was knocked down by the Turkish fighter 15 seconds into the bout.
 Despite managing to stand back up during the ten count, the referee decided to stop the match, deeming Milun unable to continue.
 On June 5, 2021, Milun fought Frazer Clarke in the quarterfinals of the Olympic Qualification tournament.
 Milun lost by unanimous decision, with all five judges scoring the bout for Clarke.